-When the Delete item is selected, press <Enter>, then select Yes to delete the RAID volume and return to the Intel[®] Virtual Raid on CPU menu, or select No to cancel.
+When the Delete item is selected, press <Enter>, then select Yes to delete the RAID volume and return to the Intel® Virtual Raid on CPU menu, or select No to cancel.

-5.4.3 Installing the RAID controller driver during Windows® 10 OS installation
+4.4.3 Installing the RAID controller driver during Windows® 10 OS installation

+After creating the RAID sets, you are now ready to install an operating system to the independent drives or bootable array.
 This part provides the instructions on how to install the RAID controller drivers during OS installation.